Strong CoM – Strengthening the Covenant of Mayors Movement in Belarus

 Goals and Objectives: Bring the Covenant of Mayors to the attention of the general public.
 Establish efficient cooperation of local authorities, non-governmental organizations and national administrations in the energy sector and in the field of climate change.
 These measures will facilitate successful fulfilment of Belarus’ commitments under the Covenant, as well as the involvement of new Belarusian participants.

-Intermediate Outcomes: In two years of the project implementation, the number of towns-parties to the Covenant Of Mayors on Climate and Energy has grown from 11 to 40.
-Training events and conferences are held for representatives of these towns to expand their knowledge about energy efficiency and adaptation to the climate change.
-The project participants apply to Ecopartnership International NGO for consultations on the development of sustainable development and climate action plans.
+Intermediate Outcomes: In the three years of the project implementation, the number of cities/towns party to the Covenant of Mayors for Climate and Energy has grown from 11 to 47.
+Training events and conferences are held for representatives of these cities/towns to expand their knowledge about energy efficiency and adaptation to the climate change.
+Ecopartnership provides consultations to the cities/towns on development of their sustainable development and climate action plans.

 Energy Days – events raising public awareness about energy efficiency and climate change issues have been held annually with the support from the European Union.
-In 2018, Energy Days were held in 27 Belarusian towns within the European Sustainable Energy Week.
+In 2018, Energy Days were held in 27 Belarusian towns (in 2019, – in 35 towns) within the European Sustainable Energy Week.

 Points of Contact: Natalia Andreyenko, Energy and Climate Project Coordinator